wiedehopf/readsb/README-json.md

   To the above base queries you can add these filteroptions
   ```
+  &filter_callsign_exact=<callsign>
+  &filter_callsign_prefix=<prefix>
   &filter_squawk=<squawk>
   ```
-  * filter any of the base queries for a specific squawk code
+  filter any of the base queries for:
+  * an exact callsign match (multiple exact matches possible)
+  * all callsigns that start with <prefix>
+  * a specific squawk code

   ```
   &filter_mil
   &filter_pia
   &filter_ladd
   ```
-  * filter any of the base queries for these database flags
+  filter any of the base queries for these database flags:
   * filter_mil will return military aircraft
   * filter_pia using a PIA hex code
-  * filter_ladd will return aircraft on the LADD list
-  * these three filter options can be combined in any combination and will be connected by an OR
-  * in contrast, when adding other filters they generally restrict the existing result
+  * filter_ladd will return aircraft on the LADD list these three filter options can be combined in any combination and will be connected by an OR in contrast, when combining other filters they restrict an already filtered result

   ```